microsoft/Accera/docs/Manual/07 Plans - Vectorization and Parallelization.md

 Specifying multiple dimensions is equivalent to the `collapse` argument in OpenMP.
 Therefore, the dimensions must be contiguous in the iteration space dimension order.

 ### Static scheduling policy
-A static scheduling strategy is invoked by setting the argument `policy="static"` in the call to `parallelize`.
-If *n* iterations are parallelized across *c* cores, static scheduling partitions the work into *c* fixed parts, some of size *floor(n/c)* and some of size *ceil(n/c)*, and executes each part on a different core.
+Static scheduling strategy is invoked by setting the argument `policy="static"` in the call to `parallelize`.
+If *n* iterations are parallelized across *c* cores, the static scheduling partitions the work into *c* fixed parts, some of size *floor(n/c)*, some of size *ceil(n/c)*, and executes each part on a different core.

 ### Dynamic scheduling policy
-A dynamic scheduling strategy is invoked by setting the argument `policy="dynamic"` in the call to `parallelize`.
-Dynamic scheduling creates a single queue of work that is shared across the different cores.
+Dynamic scheduling strategy is invoked by setting the argument `policy="dynamic"` in the call to `parallelize`.
+Dynamic scheduling creates a single work queue that is shared across different cores.

 ### __Not yet implemented:__ Pinning to specific cores
 The `pin` argument allows the parallel work to be pinned to specific cores.